jaredsparta/python_with_sql/task2/README.md

 <br>

 - The following defines which choices the user has.
+- The first ```if``` statement is meant to catch any errors associated with casting a string that isn't entirely composed of digits.

 ```python
     def choices(self):
         while True: